 Leather Car Seat Repair – 2 Ways to Do-It-Yourself

-A tear or crack in your leather car seat not only looks bad, it can also continue to tear and increase in size.
+A tear or crack in your leather car seat not only looks bad, but it can also continue to tear and increase in size.
 The damage may have been caused by wear and tear, or maybe it is puncture damage.
 While large holes or tears are usually best handled by a leather car seat repair expert, in many cases you can repair smaller sized damage yourself.
 If you think the steps of the project through before you start, and be patient to not rush the process, the results can be quite good.
-Consider these two DIY restoration techniques.
+If you are wondering how to fix a tear in a leather seat, consider these two DIY restoration techniques.

 Leather Tear Repair Kits

-Leather tear repair kits are available for leather car seat repair.
-The kits are as system that uses leather glue, leather filler, leather colorant, and leather sealant.
+Leather tear repair kits are available for leather car seat repair and are one of the most popular ways how to fix a tear in a leather seat.
+The kits are a system that uses leather glue, leather filler, leather colorant, and leather sealant.
 A piece of canvas is inserted underneath the tear, between the leather and the underlying cushion, and the leather glue is used to adhere it.
 Leather filler is then applied with a palette knife to fill in the crack.
 It is best applied in several thin layers, with dry time in between each layer, to slowly build the filler up.
 When dry, the filler is sanded until it is flush with the leather surface.
 A colorant is then painted onto the filler to match the leather as best as possible.
 A clear sealant is then applied to help keep the colorant from coming off.

 Another leather car seat repair method is to glue a leather patch over the damage.
-This process takes less time than using leather tear repair kits and is much simpler.
+This way how to fix a tear in a leather seat takes less time than using leather tear repair kits and is much simpler.
 In some cases, the repair kits can yield a better result, but in other cases patches work better.
 Especially in less noticeable areas.
 Leather for a patch can often be found in a fabric store, or crafts store.
 There may be a color that is close enough to use, or the leather patch can be recolored with a leather paint to match.

-Matching the leather grain can be the hardest part.
+Matching the leather grain can be one of the most challenging aspects of how to fix a tear in a leather seat.
 Leather for a patch with a matching grain might be found in the car.
 If a rear seat cushion is pulled up there could be loose leather available where it attaches to the underside of the seat cushion.
 There one might be able to cut out a small patch without causing problems.
 The patch needs to be slightly larger than the hole or tear so that it keeps the patch as small as possible while making sure there is enough patch surface area for glue to strongly anchor it in place around the damaged leather.

 Color Matching the Repair

+The final step in how to fix a tear in a leather seat is to color match the repair.
 Whether the leather car seat repair was done with a leather tear repair kit or with a leather patch, the color of the repair may not match well.
-In these cases, exact color matching of the repair can be done with ColorBond LVP Refinisher leather paint.
+In these cases, exact color matching of the repair can be done with ColorBond LVP leather paint.
 With ColorBond, the repairs can be blended in to match the leather of the surrounding seat.
 ColorBond is available in over 205 colors and includes OEM correct colors to match the leather colors of cars and other vehicles from manufacturers including:

 - Harley Davidson